Cost Per Impression Calculator

 Served impressions count every time your ad is delivered to a webpage or app, regardless of whether a user actually saw it.
 Viewable impressions only count ads that met minimum visibility standards — typically at least 50% of the ad visible for at least 1 second (display) or 2 seconds (video).

-The average viewability rate across the web is 60–70%.
-This means 30–40% of your "served" impressions may never be seen by a real person.
+Industry studies suggest viewability rates often fall in a 60–70% range, though results vary widely by platform, format, and placement.
+This means a meaningful share of served impressions may never be seen by a real person.
 To calculate your effective CPM on viewable impressions, divide your CPM by your viewability rate (e.g., $10 CPM ÷ 0.65 = $15.38 effective CPM).

 Example